Formatter

 — the option definitions (required)sections

-- a list of help sections to include in the message (optional, defaults to a single groups section)filter
+— a list of help sections to include in the message (optional, defaults to a single groups section)flags

 It returns a ANSI message with the formatted sections.